Last updated

 filters.add(field='type', values='dir')

-# Method 2: Remove type filter
+# Method 2: Remove the type filter (will include everything)

 filters = dl.Filters()